frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    A database needs to be created for the default database, and one for each of the what-if scenarios you want to configure.

-   The same user is normally used as the owner of these databases.
+   The same user can be used as the owner of these databases.
+Make sure to grant the createrole permissions to the database user.

    The typical SQL statements are shown below.
 Replace USR, PWD, DB with the suitable values.
    ::

-       create user USR with password 'PWD';
+       create user USR with password 'PWD' createrole;
+       create database DB0 encoding 'utf-8' owner USR;
+       create database DB1 encoding 'utf-8' owner USR;
+       create database DB2 encoding 'utf-8' owner USR;
-       create database DB encoding 'utf-8' owner USR;
+       create database DB3 encoding 'utf-8' owner USR;

 #. **Install Python3 and pip3**